Hendricks Chapel: Construction

 The interior of the chapel is decorated with three verses in gilded lettering circle — two from the Gospel of John and one from 2 Corinthians – which are the building's only permanent religious symbol.
 The center aisle is 72-foot in length.

-Miss Kathryn Hendricks, the Senator's niece, was present for the laying of the cornerstone on June 9, 1929 as well as at the dedication ceremony held in June 1930, a month after the building was opened.
+Miss Kathryn Hendricks, the Senator's niece, was present for the laying of the cornerstone on June 9, 1929 as well as at the dedication ceremony held on June 8, 1930, a month after the building was opened.
 She also donated the original Aeolian organ during the ceremony held on October 5 & 8, 1930.
 The pulpit was the gift of the Class of 1918.

 Early programming

-The chapel was intended to serve people from all faiths and remains a centerpiece of the Syracuse University campus.
+Prior the construction of the chapel, campus religious services were held in the old chapel on the top floor of Hall of Languages, and were moved to the Crouse College auditorium by president Charles Wesley Flint in 1926.
+William Harrison Powers, a Syracuse alum, who was teaching religion at Cornell University was persuaded by Dr. Flint into becoming the university chaplain and later was installed as the founding dean.
+The new chapel was intended to serve people from all faiths and remains a centerpiece of the Syracuse University campus.
 The chapel was built with the goal of it becoming "the heart of the campus", with the principle of providing a complete religious program for the university's students.
 The first student services were held on September 21, 1930.
 The chapel was established with a board made up of both faculty and students, and the program consisted of three phases: worship, religious education, and personal and social relations.
 The worship program included a regular Sunday service and a daily chapel service, and denominational counselors were provided by several different denominations to work with the chapel staff.
 According to an article in the New York Times, the Chapel regularly attracted 1,200 student by 1937.
+The Syracuse-in-China program was an outcome of a Hendrick chapel committee and it brought many Syracuse students to Chongqing, China, establishing a school there circa 1933.